CPK Insurance

 How to Buy Homeowners Insurance

-To buy homeowners insurance in Maryland, start by collecting the details a carrier will use to rate the home: address, year built, square footage, roof age, construction type, and any detached structures.
-You should also estimate how much dwelling coverage you need based on current reconstruction costs, not market value, because Maryland’s average dwelling coverage and reconstruction cost index show that rebuild cost can differ from sale price.
+To buy homeowners insurance here, start by collecting the details a carrier will use to rate the home, including address, year built, square footage, roof age, construction type, and any detached structures.
+You should also estimate how much dwelling coverage you need based on current reconstruction costs, not market value, because rebuild cost can differ from sale price.
 If your home is in a coastal or flood-prone area, ask specifically how the policy handles wind and hurricane deductibles and whether you need separate flood insurance through NFIP or a private flood insurer.

-Maryland is regulated by the Maryland Insurance Administration, so you can compare policy forms and ask questions about exclusions and endorsements before you bind coverage.
-Since the state has 480 active insurers and several major carriers active in the market, it is worth comparing multiple quotes rather than assuming one price fits all.
-A good homeowners insurance quote in Maryland should show dwelling, personal property, liability, additional living expenses, and other structures limits side by side.
+The state is regulated by the Maryland Insurance Administration, so you can compare policy forms and ask questions about exclusions and endorsements before you bind coverage.
+Since the market is competitive with several major carriers active, it is worth comparing multiple quotes rather than assuming one price fits all.
+A good quote should show dwelling, personal property, liability, additional living expenses, and other structures limits side by side.
 If you are buying through a mortgage closing, your lender will usually want proof that the policy is active before funding.
-If you own the home free and clear, you still can buy coverage directly, but you should confirm that the policy matches your home’s risk profile and that any optional endorsements are clearly listed on the declarations page.
+If you own the home free and clear, you still can buy coverage directly, but you should confirm that the policy matches your home's risk profile and that any optional endorsements are clearly listed on the declarations page.
+Request a quote through CPK Insurance to compare your options with participating licensed providers.

 Which policy form to request: HO-3 vs HO-5 as a buying decision